slyang08/FinTrackEasy-refactor/README.md

 pnpm install
 ```

 4. Configure environment variables
-   Create a `.env` file in the project root directory and add the necessary environment variables:
+   Create a `.env` file inside the `express` directory with the following variables:

 ```
 MONGODB_URI=your_mongodb_connection_string